 To get started, search the Azure Market place for the MongoDB service.

 We then select the Free tier, which provides us 512 MB of data storage for this demo.
 Please check out the MongoDB pricing for the other tiers according to your application needs.

 Next, assign your SaaS a name and then subscribe.

 We then select to configure an account, which takes us to our database as a service provider MongoDB to configure our cluster owner account.

 So the major point here is that Azure provides only the Infrastructure (Servers), and MongoDB provides the software (Atlas portal) and manages the virtual machines on which our clusters sit in Azure.

 After submitting, we shall receive an email giving us the authority to activate our cluster.

 To connect to our newly provisioned MongoDB cluster, Click on the connect button.

 Next is to add your IP address range.
 For this article, I will select any range since this is for test purposes, but please be sure to restrict to certain IP ranges for production environments.

-I will select MongoDB Compass here, but you can also use the MongoShell.
+I will select MongoDB Compass here, but you can also use MongoShell.

-On the next page, you will be provided a connection string which you will use to connect to your cluster.
+On the next page, you're shown a connection string that you will use to connect to your cluster.